 I am in ongoing treatment for a mood disorder, and I have a lot of thoughts about the experience.
 Over the years, the blog has become more and more devoted to essays and reflections on personal psychological growth.
 The beliefs and commitments I listed above are not always easy psychologically, and I explore that here as well.

 The goal of this blog is to be a place where I can work through ideas, letting the knowledge that others will see what I write draw more out of me and force me to see the issue more deeply and freshly.
-Thank you for helping me in my creative process.
+Thank you, reader, for helping me in my creative process.
 I’m proud of my work and feel gratified when people look at it, but the goal is to create a space for thinking and writing, not to make a product or build an audience (these goals don’t lead to very good reading for the audience, either, in my opinion).
 Therefore, I’m not too fussed about consistency in when I post or across posts, and I will repeat myself a lot.

 Btw, most of the photos on the site were taken by me!